 Review of the Shopify Shopping Cart

-Amazingly, you can accept over a hundred forms of payment through Shopify if you live in the United States (I can’t attest to other locations).
-This includes all the major credit cards and e-wallets, as well as cryptocurrencies and beyond.
+Amazingly, you can accept over a hundred forms of Shopify payments if you live in the United States (I can’t attest to other locations).
+This includes all the major credit cards and e-wallets, as well as for cryptocurrencies and beyond.

 Further, they’ll calculate everything based on the local taxes and currency of the shopper.
 So if you’re an international seller, you know that your checkout will be translated to accommodate wherever the shopper is located, their local currency included.

-If you haven’t already guessed, you can pre-set your shipping rates, or have Shopify calculate the shipping automatically, although that requires a Shopify Advanced plan.
+If you haven’t already guessed, you can pre-set your shipping rates, or have Shopify calculate the shipping automatically, although that requires the Advanced Shopify plan.
 If you have a variety of items, however, it’s likely worth the upgrade, even if it’s just for the automatic shipping calculations.
 You don’t want to undercharge on that!

 Shopping Cart Security

-They’re also at the highest level of the Payment Card Industry Data Security Standard (PCI DSS), which means their security measures are scrutinized more so than most companies.
+Shopify also guarantees the highest level of the Payment Card Industry Data Security Standard (PCI DSS), which means their security measures are scrutinized more so than most companies.
 They utilize state-of-the-art encryption to keep all info safe and secure.
 And they paid out over $850,000 to whitehat hackers over the years for reporting bugs that have all been patched.

 In fact, Shopify will pay out as much as $50,000 for identifying specific security issues, making the incentive to report vulnerabilities competitive with exploiting them.

-When you open a store on Shopify, your site will automatically feature 256-bit SSL encryption, which instills total confidence in your shop for visitors that their payment data is secure.
-Since there will be little to no evidence that your site is hosted by Shopify, this is a great way to ensure safety for your brand specifically.
+When you open an online store on Shopify, your site will automatically feature 256-bit SSL encryption, which instills total confidence in your shop for visitors that their payment data is secure.
+Since there will be little to no evidence that your site is hosted by Shopify, this is a great way to guarantee safety for your brand specifically.